nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 ### WebDS

-The WebDS features are in active development and will continue to be rolled out as they become available in future PinormOS releases.
+WebDS features are in active development and will continue to be rolled out as they become available in future PinormOS releases.

 Presently, WebDS offers the following features.
 - README - This document
 - Documentation - Links to DSDK Confluence and Jira pages and user guides for TouchComm and AsicProgrammer Python modules
-- Device Information - Basic information about connected TouchComm device
 - DSDK Update - PinormOS system update on DSDK
 - Connection - Configuration of TouchComm device connection settings
 - Erase and Program - TouchComm device reprogram with .hex files
 - ADC Data - Real-time heatmap and bar plots of delta, raw, and baseline reports
+- Device Information - Basic information about connected TouchComm device
 - Touch Data - Real-time position and trace plots of touch reports

 ### Workspace